 The results in Panel A of Table 4 are in line with our predictions.
 For both industry characteristics, we find that the long-term effect of cash is larger when the firm's rivals are more likely to face tighter financial constraints.
 The cash coefficient is positive and significant at the one percent level in industries where firms tend to be small or young.
-The cash coefficient is also significant in industries where rivals are older and larger, but the effect is much smaller.
-Cash coefficients for firms operating in industries in the top and bottom quartile of the age and size distributions are significantly different from each other at the one percent level.
+The cash coefficient is also significant in industries where rivals are older or larger, but the effect is much smaller.
+Cash coefficients for firms operating in industries in the top and bottom quartile of the age and size distributions are significantly different from each other at the one percent level in the full sample.
+If we constrain the sample to firms with volatile cash holdings, coefficients become somewhat smaller and the difference is less pronounced but significant at 0.11 for size.
+This is in line with the fact that the firms in this sample are larger and older which makes them less reliant on cash holdings for investment.

 Other industry characteristics might also affect cash-investment sensitivities.
 We investigate these in panel B of Table 4.
 First, we examine whether the capital intensity of an industry matters.
 We capture this by averaging the fixed asset to total asset ratio across firms within a 4-digit industry in 2006 and compare firms in the top and bottom quartile of the industry distribution.
-The results indicate that the cash-investment sensitivity is similar for firms in both subsamples.
+The results indicate that the cash-investment sensitivity is somewhat higher for firms in capital intensive industries, but the difference is statistically insignificant for both subsets of firms.

 The fierceness of competition a firm faces in an industry could also determine how beneficial cash is.
 Using firm-level turnover data from the Office for National Statistics (2017), we calculate the Herfindahl-Hirschman Index (HHI) for each industry at the 4-digit level in 2006.
 The HHI can range from 0 to 1, where a higher index indicates that an industry is more concentrated.
 We do not take a stance on how high or low the HHI should be for an industry to be concentrated or competitive but compare firms in the bottom quartile to those in the top quartile of the industry HHI distribution instead.
 We find that cash has a positive impact on firm investment in both concentrated and competitive industries.
-The coefficient is larger for firms operating in concentrated markets, but the difference is not statistically significant.24 25
+The coefficient is somewhat larger for firms operating in concentrated markets, but the difference is again not statistically significant.